vishnuraj21/spot/README.md

 # Spot
-A "Spot the Difference" puzzle game created with HTML, CSS and JavaScript.
+A "Spot the Difference" webapp created using HTML, CSS and JavaScript.